-Palestinians in West Bank, Israel declare general strike
+Palestinians in West Bank, Israel declare general strike in unprecedented show of unity

 Shops, factories, schools and offices in the occupied East Jerusalem will close as local unions called on global supporters to take to the streets in protest of Israeli air strikes in the Gaza Strip and Israeli settler attacks on Palestinians in the occupied West Bank.